Why You Should Optimize Gmail

 As useful and convenient as Cleaning Suggestions are, they still leave something to be desired, and that something is the complete automatization of Gmail organization.

-What if you could automatically move emails to a folder in Gmail as soon as they arrive, effortlessly configure Gmail auto archive rules, or take advantage of the automated email tasks?
+What if you could automatically move emails to a folder as soon as they arrive, effortlessly configure Gmail auto archive rules, or take advantage of the automated email tasks?
 Well, your inbox would be a lot more organized, and you would have more time for important tasks.

 The good news is that Clean Email’s Auto Clean feature empowers you to create sophisticated inbox automation rules in a few simple steps, allowing you to move, label, archive, and perform other actions without any manual work required.